KeboHQ/wp-kebo-social/readme.txt

 1. This is the settings page for the Post Share Links, the user-friendly drag n drop interface is tablet and mobile friendly.
 2. As you change settings on the page, the preview is updated in real-time.
-3. The Post Share Links in action on the TwentyTwelve theme.
+3. Our Share Buttons in action on the TwentyThirteen theme.
+4. The TwentyFourteen theme shows off our Share Buttons.

 == Changelog ==

+= 0.4.4 =
+* Bug Fix: Now properly hides Share Buttons on password protected posts.

 = 0.4.3 =
-* Bug Fix: Plugin now includes updates stylesheets (the build process was broken).
+* Bug Fix: Plugin now includes updated stylesheets (the build process was broken).
 * Bug Fix: Added a margin to the bottom of the share links to keep consistency with most themes content areas.

 = 0.4.2 =